 I live in Mumbai (Maharashtra, India) formerly known as Bombay, and still referred to as the latter by me and my fellow ‘Mumbaikers’.
 Given that I’ve been born and brought up in the same city all my life, it would be an understatement to say I know the city fairly well.
 Its diversity, cultural or otherwise, its noise, its colourful personality, never cease to amaze me.

 An amalgamation of thriving business, contrasting culture and absolute magic, this ‘City of Dreams’, India’s once financial capital, has something in store for anyone and everyone who comes to seek solace under its roof.
 I am one such person, but by default.
 In the multitude of regions in India and the multi-dimensional crowd thriving in Mumbai, I am a Gujarati.
 I come from a background of individuals whose skills, interests and inquisitiveness primarily lie in just one thing - business; or as it is said in my mother tongue, ‘dhandha’.
 What that means is that my mind is inherently prone to think from a sense of practicality, and it naturally understands profits and losses, costs and benefits.

 Thus for me, studying economics and finance came as a calling, it was something that spoke to me in a language I could understand, and what better intersection of logic, numbers and rational thinking than these two fields.
 The University of London gave me the perfect opportunity to study an internationally recognised degree from the comfort and convenience of home, where I can contrast, compare and apply my knowledge in the financial and economic hub of India.

-Priyanshi is studying the BSc Economics via distance learning in India.
+Priyanshi is studying the BSc Economics and Finance via distance learning in India.